atamanvega/monkeyAPI/README.md

 ```
 php artisan key:generate
 ```
-- Make your storage and bootstrapp folder writable by your application user.
 - Create all the necessary tables need for the application by runing the bellow command.
 ```
   php artisan migrate